Toronto High School

 🔸 Year 10 Jarrad Penfold

-🔸 Year 11 Ashley Robson
+🔸 Year 11 Matthew Sharpe (relieving Ashley Robson)

 🔸 Year 12 Rebecca Field

-ABORIGINAL STUDENT SUPPORT
+✳️ ABORIGINAL STUDENT SUPPORT

 Our Aboriginal and Torres Strait Islander students are further supported by our Aboriginal Education Team and Clontarf.